 — MARGERY MOORE, FOUNDER

 The vision of I–SEA is to be an integral, positive force for individuals, organizations and communities striving to practice sustainability.
 This goal is achieved through educational projects, collaborations, communications and research.
-We are a registered charity, and are pleased to accept donations at any time in support of our work.
+We are a registered charity, and are pleased to accept donations at any time in support of our work or that of our partners.
 Please contact email@example.com

 Public Benefit Journalism Project

 The Canadian Centre of Investigative Journalism will collaborate and publish through partnerships with a range of newspapers and magazines across Canada.
 This project will strive to fill the gap that has emerged in the Canadian media landscape and introduce a new way of delivering the news that matters from a free and independent press.

 We are proud to support this investigative project to provide critical information about efforts by government, business and individuals to improve sustainability, resilience and the economy in the face of changes to society, climate and the environment.
 Click here to read the investigative reports.

 "It is known to Tsleil-Waututh that our origin story is in this salt water, right here," Charlene Ts'simtelot Aleck said.

 She sat on a rock looking out over səl̓ilw̓ət, or Burrard Inlet, from the beach at Whey-ah-wichen.
 The beach, also known as Cates Park, was a summer village not long ago, when the Tsleil-Waututh population was 10,000 strong, and European settlers hadn't arrived at the far west corner of Turtle Island.

 On a muggy Tuesday afternoon, Haisla First Nation member James Harry parks his burgundy SUV near Vancouver's Downtown Eastside and says a quiet prayer.
 Then he walks into the streets and alleys where he used to get high.